 You know the feeling when everything just makes sense and feels right?
-That's what I've been feeling as I've spent the past few days with the Galaxy S8.
-The new flagship from Samsung features a modern design that will set the trend for 2017.
-Its highlights include the display with its 18.5:9 aspect ratio, changes in the user interface and great performance.
+That's how the Galaxy S8 wowed us in 2017.
+Its highlights include the display with its 18.5:9 aspect ratio, an improved user interface and great performance.
 However, there have been some compromises, too - battery capacity, for instance.
-Read on to find out if the strengths of this device can outweigh the weaknesses.
+Read on to find out if the strengths of this device still hold up in 2018.

 - ✓User interface